 This photography journal contains five years worth of photography by Preston and I. We started out together, during the winter time in the brutal cold, diving into serious photography and we traveled throughout Kansas during all the seasons in those five years.
 We posted our first photos on January 3, 2008.
 We have seen many destinations on our photo journeys and changes in our lives.
 Some destinations were unknown or unclear and eventually trekking and meandering along the tracks of life, we would arrive somewhere.
 We see life through our own perspectives as well as the lenses and the photographs we share.
 It is time for a change.

 This photography blog will be turned into an archive for our photography 2008-2012; in which means, we will no longer post here.
 It will be renamed Kansas Photography Journal Archive.
-Preston and I will be posting our photographs at our main site, Surface and Surface Photography, in which will be the new Kansas Photography Journal.
+Preston and I will be posting our photographs at our main site, Surface and Surface Photography, in which will be the new Kansas Art Photography.
 The URLs will remain the same; just the names changed.
 We hope to see you there in the New Year 2013.